The stellar halo in Local Group Hestia simulations I. The in-situ component and the effect of mergers: The emergence of the in situ stellar halo

-Another interesting feature common for all the HESTIA galaxies is that even strongly heated stellar populations~(low $V_\phi$, or high-eccentricity) still demonstrate a substantial net rotation with the direction aligned with most of the disc stars.
-This means that even the oldest stars inherit disc- like kinematics suggesting a very fast collapse of the main progenitor at early times of the evolution and thus leaving no space for non-rotating in-situ stellar halo.
+Another interesting feature common in all of the HESTIA galaxies is that even strongly heated stellar populations~(low $V_\phi$, or high eccentricity) still demonstrate a substantial net rotation with the direction aligned with most of the disc stars.
+This means that even the oldest stars inherit disc-like kinematics, suggesting a very fast collapse of the main progenitor at early times of the evolution and thus leaving no space for a non-rotating in situ stellar halo.
 Therefore, the stellar halo in HESTIA galaxies is predominantly made of disc stars heated by a few significant mergers.